-The scheme is accessible to all inspection bodies in Malaysia, performing type A, B and C inspection activities.
+The scheme is accessible to all inspection bodies in Malaysia, regardless of any inspection activities.
 These may include inspection bodies from the government agencies, government link company, private sectors, commercial inspection services, in-house inspection facilities or on-site inspection operation.
 Participation in the scheme is voluntary.
-However, users of inspection services throughout the world are increasingly demanding that inspection data should be from those complying with MS ISO/IEC 17020 requirements.
+However, users of inspection services throughout the world are increasingly demanding that inspection activities should be from those complying with MS ISO/IEC 17020 requirements.